 Chasing Beauty: The Life of Isabella Stewart Gardner

-The vivid and masterful story of an American original—creator of one of America’s most stunning museums—whose own life was remade by art Isabella Stewart Gardner’s museum, with its plain exterior enfolding an astonishing four-story Italian palazzo, rose from Boston’s Fens at the turn of the twentieth century.
-Its treasures encompassed not only masterwork paintings but tapestries, rare books, prints, porcelains, and fine furniture—all in evocative, intimately personal arrangements.
-An extraordinary achievement of storytelling and scholarship, Chasing Beauty provides compelling insight into the multilayered self-portrait encoded in the museum’s objects and rooms—and delivers the absorbing story of a life every bit as dazzling and haunting.
+"The vivid and masterful story of Isabella Stewart Gardner—creator of one of America’s most stunning museums—an American original whose own life was remade by art.
+Isabella Stewart Gardner’s museum, with its plain exterior enfolding an astonishing four-story Italian palazzo, rose from Boston’s Fens at the turn of the twentieth century.
+Its treasures encompassed not only masterwork paintings but tapestries, rare books, prints, porcelains, and fine furniture.
+An extraordinary achievement of storytelling and scholarship, Chasing Beauty illuminates the fascinating ways the museum and its holdings can be seen as a kind of memoir, dazzling and haunting, created with objects instead of words and displayed per Isabella’s wishes in the exact placements she initially curated.
 Born in 1840 to a privileged New York family, Isabella Stewart married Boston Brahmin Jack Gardner as she turned twenty.
 She was misunderstood by Boston’s insular society and suffered the death of her only child, a beloved boy, not yet two years old.
 But in time came friendships, glittering and bohemian; awe-inspiring world travels; and collecting beautiful things with a keen eye and competitive pace—all these were balm for loss.
 Henry James and John Singer Sargent—whose portrait of Isabella was a masterpiece and a scandal—came to recognize her originality.
 Bernard Berenson, leading connoisseur of the Italian Renaissance, was her art dealer.
 From award-winning author Natalie Dykstra, Chasing Beauty is the story of the complex and singular woman behind one of the most fascinating museums in the nation and the world—a tale of beauty and loss, grit and American self-invention.
+Supplemental enhancement PDF accompanies the audiobook. "

-Natalie Dykstra (Author), Maggie-Meg Reed, Tbd (Narrator)
+Natalie Dykstra (Author), Maggie-Meg Reed (Narrator)

 Audiobook